scooter99boston/bbu-gf/docs/gf_info/membership.md

     * **Ledger Roles**:
         1. *Transaction Endorser*: APPROVED for the endorsement for *Transaction Author* write requests.
     * **Restrictions**:
-        1. Must sign the required ```Network Agreements``` as set forth in the Partnership Agreement.
+        1. Must sign the required ```Network Agreements``` as set forth in the Participation Agreement.
     * **Benefits**:
         1. Appointment of representatives to any Committee within the Directed Fund.
         2. Approval, pending signed ```Network Agreements```, to act as a Transaction Endorser.
-        3. Write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Partnership Agreement.
+        3. Write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Participation Agreement.

 ### Non-Membership Roles